SizableShrimp/XT-Bot/README.md

 # XT-Bot
-This is a Discord bot made with Discord4J.
-It is only on GitHub so I can host it with Heroku.
+A Java Discord bot made with the Discord4J library.